near Aviemore & Inverness in Scotland

 Strathnoon is positioned in Strathdearn on the River Findhorn, between Inverness (22 miles) and Aviemore (14 miles).

-Strathdearn (valley)
+Strathdearn (valley) |

-The nearest village is Tomatin (6 miles away) where The Strathdearn community centre has a wonderful café and shop called The 3 Bridges.
+The nearest village is Tomatin (6 miles away) where The Strathdearn community centre has a wonderful café and shop called Tastes of Tomatin.
 They serve homemade hot and cold meals, fresh coffee and have good WIFI, as well as a brilliant bakery.
 The shop has most things you might need for your stay at Strathnoon.
 It is staffed by an extremely courteous and friendly team.
-Shopping can also be obtained at Carrbridge (10 miles) and from supermarkets in Inverness.
+Shopping can also be obtained at Carrbridge (10 miles), Aviemore (14 miles) and from supermarkets in Inverness.
+Tomatin is also home to one of the greatest and largest malt whisky distilleries in the whole of Scotland.
+There is a visitor centre and 10-year malts to try.
+Tomatin comes from the Gaelic meaning 'the hill of the Juniper bushes'. |

 Please note there is no WiFi at the cottage, but most mobile networks work at Strathnoon.